ralphjsmit/filament/packages/forms/docs/08-date-time-picker.md

     ->defaultFocusedDate(now()->startOfMonth())
 ```

+<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `defaultFocusedDate()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ## Adding affix text aside the field

 You may place text before and after the input using the `prefix()` and `suffix()` methods: